 1 person favorited this theater

-The Astoria Theatre opened on 30 June 1930 with Jack Buchanan in “Paris”, plus a variety show with over 100 performers including Teddy Brown playing the Xylophone.
+Located in the southwest London district of Streatham.
+The Astoria Theatre opened on 30 June 1930 with Jack Buchanan in “Paris”, plus a variety show with over 100 performers including Teddy Brown playing the Xylophone and 10 other acts.
 Seating was provided for 2,614 in stalls and circle levels.
 It was the third of the 4 famous Astoria Theatres which were built in the suburbs of London by independent exhibitor Arthur Segal.